 Once you've finished with an electrical appliance do you find yourself wondering how to dispose of it?
 It is a bit of a minefield, because you know it's probably not a good idea to put it in your bin as it will end up on a landfill site.
 That's not good.
 An electrical appliance decomposes on a landfill site over time, it can contaminate the soil and water.

 What you may not know is that the parts that go into making an appliance could quite easily be used to make something else, so all of it's recyclable, and with that in mind, this week, we're going to talk about recycling electrical goods.
-Here at VC Electrical, we are all for recycling because we care about the environment and we encourage our customers to care about it too, and to dispose of their old appliances safely so they can be recycled.
+Our team of electricians in Edinburgh are all for recycling because we care about the environment and we encourage our customers to care about it too, and to dispose of their old appliances safely so they can be recycled.

 Why recycle electrical items?